Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 Graduates certificates are often worth it when you weigh up the benefits and costs.
 They’re short, which lowers education costs, while offering a lot of upside in terms of career benefits.

-- Easy entry.
-Universities often have lower entry requirements for a graduate certificate course than a full masters program.
+• Easy entry.
+Universities often have lower entry requirements for a grad cert than a full masters program.
 For example, you may be able to enter without a degree.
-The idea is that you can prove yourself by doing reasonably well in the shorter course.
+The idea is to prove your capabilities by performing well in the shorter course.

-- Affordable.
-Obviously a graduate certificate is cheaper than a full masters degree.
-With a Graduate Certificate in Business Administration for example, the cost is normally a third of an MBA.
-The shorter course is typically 4 units out of 12 required for an MBA.
+• Affordable.
+Naturally, a postgraduate certificate is cheaper than a full master’s degree.
+For instance, the cost of a GCBA is typically a third of that of an MBA.
+The shorter course usually comprises 4 units out of the 12 required for an MBA.

-- Quick.
-You can complete a graduate certificate over 8 months of part-time study or in a single semester of full-time study.
-And you still come away with a university-level postgraduate qualification.
+• Quick.
+Grad certs can be completed over 8 months of part-time study or in a single semester of full-time study, and you’ll still earn a university-level postgraduate qualification.

 Is a Master’s Degree Better than a Graduate Certificate?